Hywie/Tic-Tac-Toe/README.md

-## What is Tic-Tac-Toe?

-Tic-Tac-Toe is a small app that is used to help introduce development for Chrome OS to developers.
-Developing a Chrome OS allows your app to run on all platorms giving you endless possibilities!
+# Tic-Tac-Toe

+Tic-Tac-Toe is a chrome packaged app game made using Javascript, HTML5 and CSS.

+  - Runnable on all platforms
+  - Runs offline
+  - Magic

+> Chrome Apps let you use HTML5, CSS, and
+> JavaScript to deliver an experience comparable to a native application.

 ## Table Of Contents
 - [Version] (#version)